 Nearly one-third of women who have infertility treatments get pregnant naturally within a few years of stopping treatment, a new study suggests.

-Researchers conducted an online survey of 403 women who had infertility treatments called assisted reproductive technologies (ART), such as in-vitro fertilisation.
+Researchers conducted an online survey of 403 women who had fertility treatments called assisted reproductive technologies (ART), such as in-vitro fertilisation.

 Ninety-six women didn't get pregnant during treatment.
 But, 34 of the women later got pregnant naturally.